syncfusion-content/fileformat-docs/File-Formats/installation-and-upgrade/Install-using-the-Offline-Installer.md

 ## Installing with UI

-The following procedure illustrates how to intall Essential Studio File Formats platform.
+The following procedure illustrates how to install Essential Studio File Formats platform.

 1. Close all the running Visual Studio instances.

-2. Double-click the Syncfusion File Formats platorm installer file.
+2. Double-click the Syncfusion File Formats platform installer file.
 The installer Wizard opens and extracts the package automatically.

    ![Installer extraction wizard](Platform_images/Step-by-Step-Installation_img1.png)